Home

 Example #3: Solve x = 9 + 5

-To solve equations with addition, sometimes all you really need is addition!
+To solve equations using addition, sometimes all you really need is addition!
 In this case, we can simply add the right hand side

 x = 9 + 5 original equation